-Cloud 66 builds the servers needed to run your application, deploys your application to your servers and manages them for you.
-You can use it to deploy your app to the cloud or your own servers.
+Cloud 66 builds the infrastructural components needed to run your application, deploys your application to those components and manages them for you.
+You can use it to deploy your app to the cloud or your own infrastructure.

 Cloud 66 is hosted in the cloud and is available as a service.
-You don’t need to install, deploy or configure anything on your servers to use it.
+You don’t need to install, deploy or configure anything to use it.